Exams 2021: Click here for latest updates on Class 10, Class 12 board exams of CBSE, ICSE, state boards

 Karnataka

-SSLC Examination that was slated to begin from June 21 has been postponed in view of the surge in COVID-19 cases.
-A revised schedule will be decided after the second wave dies
+The SSLC or Class 10 final Examination that was stated to begin from June 21 has been postponed in view of the surge in COVID-19 cases.
+A revised schedule will be decided after the second wave dies.

+The state education minister, Suresh Kumar said that an appropriate decision on the Class 12 exams will be taken in some days after considering different aspects and suggestions from the centre.

 Punjab

-The Punjab School Education Board (PSEB) have cancelled the Class 10 exams and have postponed the Class 12 exams.
+The Punjab School Education Board (PSEB) have cancelled the Class 10 exams; the results of which have been declared on the official website. and have postponed the Class 12 exams.

+Due to rising COVID-19 cases, the State Government is planning to conduct the Class 12 Board Exams 2021 for 3 Major Subjects.
+The exams are likely to be held in June

 Haryana